emperorofmars/stf_godot/readme.md

 Please open issues for any bugs or misbehavior you notice.
 Feel free to open issues for feature requests.

-## Contributing
-Human made contributions via pull-requests are welcome.

-### Guidelines
-* Any form of LLM contribution is prohibited, this also includes issues and PRs.
-* Please open an issue first for larger changes.
-* For changes to the format itself, please open an issue first in the [STF Documentation](https://codeberg.org/stf_format/stf_documentation) repository.

-### Development
+## Development Setup
 Open the repository folder as a Godot project.\
 Preferably use VSCode with the [recommended extensions](./.vscode/extensions.json).

+## Contributing
+Human made contributions via pull-requests are very welcome.

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines and development environment setup.

 ## License
 All source-code in this repository, except when noted in individual files and/or directories, is licensed under either: